 Computer-Aided Drafting (CAD) is one of the many useful skills you can learn here at Pickens Technical College.
 If you’re like me, and you have no idea what that actually is, here’s a quick rundown of what you could be learning as a part of the Computer-Aided Drafting and Design program at PTC:

 - 2D and 3D Printing

 The bottom line is that the CAD course prepares students for careers in engineering and many other fields of work that require CAD skills, such as utilities, interior design, sign companies, kitchen layout design, estimators, and many more.
-This knowledge and skill set is in-demand for several industries, all with job openings in the Denver area and beyond.
+This knowledge and skillset are in-demand for several industries, all with job openings in the Denver area and beyond.
 Payne also trains her students in the basics of how to get a job and prepare for further education, from resume workshops to interview practices.
-She also provides real world, service learning opportunities for her students as a part of the course.
+She also provides real-world, service learning opportunities for her students as a part of the course.
 If you’re interested in learning how to be employed in a professional drafting career, sign up today.